 One of the best British players, if not the number one.

-Argentina honoured him in the match against Holland.
-Maybe he helped us win it from Heaven
+Argentina honored him in the match against Holland.
+Maybe he helped us win it from heaven.

 23 Matt Le Tissier

 24 Kurt Hamrin